Table of Contents

 The customer may still attend meetings.
 Usage may remain acceptable.
 Sentiment may appear positive.
 Yet critical progression moments never actually occurred.

-Sales organizations already understand this way of thinking intuitively.
-They recognize that deals progress through stages.
-They understand that certain conditions must exist before opportunities advance.
-They inspect for recurring stall patterns.
-Weak champions, missing economic buyers, delayed procurement engagement, and lack of compelling events are treated as structural signals, not isolated anecdotes.
+Sales organizations already understand this way of thinking.
+Deals move through defined stages.
+Certain conditions must exist before opportunities advance, and recurring stall patterns are treated as structural signals rather than isolated anecdotes.
+Weak champions, missing economic buyers, delayed procurement engagement, and the absence of compelling events are all recognized as predictable reasons deals fail.

-Post-sale organizations rarely operate this way today.
-Instead, churn is often analyzed narratively and retrospectively.
-The champion left.
-Budgets changed.
-Priorities shifted.
-Adoption declined.
-Implementation struggled.
-Those explanations are frequently true.
-But they are often the final expression of progression failures that began much earlier in the customer journey.
+Post-sale organizations rarely operate with the same discipline.
+Churn is often explained retrospectively through narratives: the champion left, budgets changed, priorities shifted, adoption declined.
+Those explanations may be true, but they are usually the final expression of progression failures that began much earlier in the customer journey.

 This book introduces a different way of thinking about the post-sale.
 It argues that retention behaves much more like a pipeline than most organizations realize.